 Is this the best audience to share information with?

 Sometimes it's yes.
 A lot of times, it's no. My insight may be helpful for a few folks.
 Specifically.

 One time I was at a dinner with several business folks – some of them were employees, some were partners, and some were clients.
 I had new news to share.
 And it would have made us look great.

-But the employee at the table deserved to know the information first – so sharing to that audience would have caught him off guard with no way for us to control / manage his reaction.
+But the employees at the table deserved to know the information first – so sharing to that audience would have caught them off guard with no way for us to control / manage their reaction.

 It will come as no shock, but this filter often translates to one-on-one conversations rather than group communication.

 Now, right away, I can tell you that this is the hardest filter to develop.
 That's because it requires experience and exposure to things that could go wrong.

 But the benefits of this filter are massive.
 The better you get at predicting unintended consequence, the more effective you'll be as a communicator.